dklane/dklane.github.io/courses.md

 ---
 layout: page
 title: Courses
-tagline: Courses in our computer programming pathway
+tagline: Courses in our EMR and computer programming pathway
 ---
+The engineering design courses at Bryan Station include:

+* Engineering 1

+* Engineering 2

+* Technical Design

+* Capstone, Co-op, or Internship

+* Intro to 3D Printing

+* AP Computer Science A, AP Computer Science Principles, or Computational Thinking

 The computer science courses at Bryan Station include:

 * [Computational Thinking](compthink): Topics related to web design, game design, and microcontrollers